moderndatacompany/dataos.info/docs/interfaces/cli.md

 dataos-ctl init
 ```

-The initialization process will ask for the following inputs, depending upon your user role:
+The initialization process will ask for the following inputs, depending on your user role:

 ```bash
 dataos-ctl init